tylorschafer/monster_shop_extensions/README.md

 User Story 8, Merchant Navigation Restrictions

-As a Merchant
+As a merchant employee or admin
 When I try to access any path that begins with the following, then I see a 404 error:
-- '/profile'
 - '/admin'
-- '/cart'
 ```

 ```